 The former engineer, legislator, governor, and college president added another section to his resume in September 1983, when he took Jackson's seat in the Senate.
-Two months later, he won a special election to complete the remaining five years of Jackson’s term, defeating Democratic Congressman Mike Lowry (b.
-1939).
+Two months later, he won a special election to complete the remaining five years of Jackson’s term, defeating Democratic Congressman Mike Lowry (1939-2017).
 The left-leaning Lowry and the centrist Evans differed on a few key issues, but were even more markedly separated by style.
 As one reporter put it, “The bearded Lowry's eye-rolling, arm-waving, emotional, stump-preacher brand of rhetoric” stood in stark contrast to Evans’ “cool, voice-of-reason speaking style” and “distinguished, senatorial appearance” (Seattle Post-Intelligencer, 1983).

 Evans was assigned to two important committees in the Senate -- Energy and Natural Resources and Foreign Relations -- and he also served as vice chair of the Select Committee on Indian Affairs.
 But as a former governor and university president who was used to decisive action, he found the Senate more frustrating than rewarding.
 He complained about the lack of real debate, the influence of special interest groups, the venomous infighting, and the need for incessant campaigning.
 Senators no longer engaged in meaningful debate, he said, but merely delivered set speeches to a largely empty chamber; and committee meetings were often stalled by lack of a quorum.